The Department of Epidemiology offers two doctoral level programs, two master's level programs, and one joint bachelor's/master's program.

 The doctoral programs each require two years of coursework followed by 2-3 (or more) years of research.
 Students must complete written comprehensive exam, a practice oral exam, preliminary exam, two presentations, and a final dissertation including presentation and defense.

 Our Master of Health Science (MHS) and Master of Science (ScM) programs begin in August, with the first year devoted to course work followed by research and thesis.
 These degrees differ both in entrance requirements as well as breadth and depth of research conducted.
-For both programs, students must have had at least one course each in biology and microbiology as well as coursework in a related science (e.g. genetics if applying to the Genetic Epid program area.)
+For both programs, students must have had college-level math, at least through pre-calculus, at least one course in biology as well as coursework in a related science (e.g. genetics if applying to the Genetic Epidemiology program area.)
 The MHS degree is designed for students interested in gaining additional knowledge and training in Epidemiology who may not have had significant work experience in the field.
 MHS candidates may apply directly from undergraduate programs as long as they posses some scientific, research, or lab experience and have met the prerequisite courses in biology and a related science.
 Students may complete the thesis requirement (30-50 pp publishable quality manuscript) in a variety of ways such as a literature review, an analysis of a specific dataset or question, or assistance in conducting a research question.

 The ScM is designed for researchers who have had at least one year of work experience in epidemiology or another science.
 Successful applicants may have worked on publications or manuscripts and may have conducted lab research or field experiments.
 The ScM requires degree candidates to conduct professional research and submit their publishable quality thesis (40-50 pp) for approval of the University Graduate Board just like the PhD candidates.